 Learn the braids in my tutorial for 7-loop square and flat braids first, and braid a few of those before following this 9-loop tutorial.
-This is not a beginning-level tutorial!
-This braid requires using thumbs as well as fingers to hold loops.
+This 9-loop braid requires using thumbs as well as fingers to hold loops.

-Check out the videos below the photo-tutorial, too…I’ve gotten complaints about how slow-paced they are, so you may prefer the photo-tute, but they do demo how the hands move, which is difficult to show in photos.
+The video tutorial is below the photo-tutorial…I’ve gotten complaints about how slow-paced these videos are, so you may prefer the photo-tute, but they do demo how the hands move, which is difficult to show in photos.
 Slide the bubble under the videos to fast-forward ahead/ skim through if necessary.

 Notes on historical references, so-called ‘unorthodox’ variations, how I learned 9-loop braids, etc, follow the photo-tutorial.